What are the main causes of fire in the kitchen?

 - deep fat frying with chip pans

-- distractions – always keep an eye on your cooking, and turn off appliances when you’ve finished.
-NEVER leave cooking on when you’re not in the house
+- distractions – always keep an eye on your cooking, and use a cooking timer.
+Always turn off appliances when you’ve finished.
+NEVER leave cooking on when you’re not in the house.

 - alcohol – drinking alcohol and cooking can be a fatal mix.
 Don't drink and cook.